-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Sonder Tiers Medicare Advantage (HMO) must end your membership in the plan in certain situations
+SECTION 5 Sonder Complete Health Medicare Advantage (HMO) must end your membership in the plan in certain situations